-By law, to be circulated in Vietnam, all medical devices must be granted a valid MA number or import license.
+By law, to be circulated in Vietnam, all medical devices must be granted a valid registration number or import license.

-The MA number for Class A (lowest-risk) medical devices is simply the number of a receipt note from the DOH of the province where the registrant is located, acknowledging that a dossier on declaration of applicable standards has been submitted.
-The DOH will give the dossier a preliminary evaluation and grant a receipt note within three working days.
+The registration number for Class A and B (lowest-risk) medical devices is simply the number of a declaration letter from the DOH of the province where the registrant is located, acknowledging that a dossier on declaration of applicable standards has been submitted.
+The DOH will give the dossier a preliminary evaluation and grant a declaration letter.

-The MA number for Class B, C and D (higher-risk) medical devices is found on an MA license, the application dossier for which must be submitted to the DMEC, which will review the dossier and grant the MA license within 60 days from the submission date of the complete dossier.
-In practice, however, the DMEC does not yet have the capacity to evaluate these dossiers in a timely manner.
-Thus, MA licenses have only been granted to Class B, C, and D medical devices that are domestically manufactured, while imported devices will not be required to have MA licenses until January 1, 2022.
+The registration number for Class C and D (higher-risk) medical devices is found on an MA license, the application dossier for which must be submitted to the DMEC, which will review the dossier and grant the MA license within 45 days, while the timeline under the quick and emergency procedures will be only 10 days from the submission date of the complete dossier.
+In practice, however, the DMEC normally does not yet have the capacity to evaluate these dossiers in a timely manner.

 2. What is the authorization process for the marketing of generic versions of these products?